< Back to Articles

 My name is Graham Hicks and I am 34 years old from Morecambe.
 I work full time as an Engineer at BAE Systems and I also offer online coaching for Strongmen and Powerlifters.

 I have been doing Strongman since I was 25 years old and began competing in the u105kg weight category.
 Over time I slowly transitioned to a open weight Strongman weighing in at around 160kg!
+After 10 years of hard work in 2019 I was crowned Britain’s Strongest Man which was a lifetime goal, and I also hold the biggest UK total with 1100kgs in Powerlifting.

 My favourite lift and the one I am most known for is the log press.
 I believe I’ve really mastered the technique for my body as well as built strong shoulders and triceps.
 In competition I have logged 214kg and in training 220kg, and through this I have also helped others transform and improve their log press technique.